Dog-Face-Development/ProgramVer/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about how to use Auto Announcements on our [Discord](https://discord.gg/x3G8adwVUe).
+- Ask any question about how to use ProgramVer on our [Discord](https://discord.gg/x3G8adwVUe).
 - If it does not get answered, open an [issue](https://github.com/Dog-Face-Development/ProgramVer/issues/new/choose).

 ## Coding Conventions